“The Koppen climate classification is the most widely used system to catalog climate types in the world.”

 |Semi-arid steppe (BS)||Annual precipitation is more than 50% of the precipitation threshold.|

 Temperate climate types take the middle road for average temperature.
 These types of climates are common along the edge of continents.

 For example, coastal locations have moderate changes in temperature with mild winters and summers.
 Seasonal changes aren’t as extreme as dry climates.

 If the average temperature of the warmest month is higher than 10°C and the coldest month is between 18° and 0°C, then it’s considered a temperature climate.

-You can add a second letter which describes precipitation patterns:
+You can add a second letter that describes precipitation patterns:

 |Mild temperate dry summer (Cs)||Precipitation in the driest month of summer is less than 1/3 the amount in the wettest winter month.|